emaccumber/polars-ethan/README.md

 polars-ethan is a Python library that adds useful functions for use with [Polars](https://github.com/pola-rs/polars).
-This is my first published package, so it is a also a pedagogical exercise.
+This is also my first published package, so it is a good exercsie.

 ## Features